namurphy/pytest-tutorial/README.md

 In the output next to `test_double.py`, the `.` indicates that a test was run and passed. :broccoli:

-Let's see what happens when we add a test that fails.
+Let's see what happens we add the following test to `test_double.py`.

 ```python
 def test_that_fails():